nuejs/www/index.md

   🎁 **Nuekit is out before Christmas:** you can then create websites and single-page apps and enjoy the power of [universal hot-reloading](/why/#hot-reload).

-## Nue waitlist
+## Receive an email
-Receive an email when something major comes out:
+When a new milestone is reached:
 [join-list]